v-qjqs/mmdetection/docs/4_exist_data_new_model.md

 You could download the pre-trained models in advance if network is unavailable or slow, otherwise it would cause errors at the beginning of training.

 ## Prepare your own customized model
+The second step is to use your own module or training setting.
+Assume that we want to implement a new neck module called `AugFPN` to replace with the default `FPN` in the official detector Cascade Mask R-CNN R50.

 ## Prepare a config

 The third step is to prepare a config for your own training setting.
-Assume that we want to use Cascade Mask R-CNN with AugFPN and auto augmentation to train the cityscapes dataset, and assume the config is under directory `configs/cityscapes/` and named as `cascade_mask_rcnn_r50_augfpn_autoaug_10e_cityscapes.py`, the config is as below.
+Assume that we want to add AugFPN and auto augmentation to existing Cascade Mask R-CNN R50 to train the cityscapes dataset, and assume the config is under directory `configs/cityscapes/` and named as `cascade_mask_rcnn_r50_augfpn_autoaug_10e_cityscapes.py`, the config is as below.

 ```python
 # The new config inherits the base configs to highlight the necessary modification